 As Northrop Grumman rolls out its first Global Hawk Block 40 aircraft, the high-flying unmanned aerial vehicle (UAV) program is facing some hurdles.
 The Office of the Secretary of Defense and U.S. Air Force are ironing out particulars of a delay to the initial operational test and evaluation (IOT&E) period for the Block 20/30 Global Hawk.
 Industry and government sources suggest it is likely to be nine months; the original plan was to start IOT&E in August and wrap up in ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Block 40 Global Hawk Rolls Out Amid Program Questions".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Block 40 Global Hawk Rolls Out Amid Program Questions".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.